itsmehecker/raspapi/Readme.md

 ## Avacado
-Story of game: Avacado on a journey to illegally fight in the court because a Flower charged him with salt (assault falsely) and for making her gain weight.
+Story of game: Avocado is on a journey to legally fight in court because a Flower charged him with assault falsely and for making her gain weight.

 A game made inside an API.